“You can put lipstick on a pig, but it’s still a pig.”

 This is where you might start weeding out the weakest concepts and narrowing your focus on those that are the most accurate and appealing.
 You might even ask others to rank them according to which concepts are the most accurate and appealing to them.

 If everything checks out, it’s time to develop a few of your concepts by turning them into a story and writing them out in full sentences.

 This is your chance to really get creative.
-If you need some clever inspiration, run back through the Genius Campaigns post to see how their concepts tell a story.
+If you need some clever inspiration, run back through the 14 Genius Visual Marketing Campaigns post to see how their concepts tell a story.
 Recruit the help of a clever friend to help you brainstorm.
 Give yourself some time to think outside the box.